-On the surface, Masterpiece Cakeshop v.
-Colorado Civil Rights Commission involves a business-one that is open to the public-that refused to sell a cake to a couple for their wedding reception because they are gay.
-But in reality, this case is about whether laws against discrimination can continue to be enforced without sweeping exemptions.
+On June 4, 2018, the U.S. Supreme Court issued its ruling in the Masterpiece Cakeshop v.
+Colorado Civil Rights Commission.
+The case involved a business-one that is open to the public-that refused to sell a cake to a couple for their wedding reception because they are gay.
+The central question in the case was whether laws against discrimination can continue to be enforced without sweeping exemptions.